rybak/intellij-copy-commit-reference/README.md

 ## Plugin TODO list
 - [ ] add action to the context menu of annotations, after action of class `CopyRevisionNumberFromAnnotateAction`
+    - Not feasible as of IntelliJ 2023.1, because context menu of annotations is custom-built.
+See [usage of class `CopyRevisionNumberFromAnnotateAction` in `AnnotateToggleAction.java`][AnnotateToggleAction]

 <!-- Plugin description -->
 Provides a context menu item "Copy Commit Reference" in all VCS log views.
 It copies a reference to the commit in